eserie/wax-ml/README.md

-If you already deal with time series and are a pandas or xarray user, but you want to use the impressive tools of the JAX ecosystem, then WAX-ML might be the right tool for you, as it implements xarray and pandas accessors to apply JAX functions.
+If you already deal with time series and are a pandas or xarray user, but you want to use the impressive tools of the JAX ecosystem, then WAX-ML might be the right tool for you, as it implements pandas and xarray accessors to apply JAX functions.

-If you are already a fan and/or user of JAX, you may be interested in adding WAX-ML to your toolbox to address time series problems.
+If you are already a user of JAX, you may be interested in adding WAX-ML to your toolbox to address time series problems.

 ## Design